edkedk99/hledger2psql/README.md

 ### Instructions

-1. On the repository *superset_docker*  directory, clone *Apache Superset* to the folder *repo*: `cd superset_docker && git clone https://github.com/apache/superset.git repo`
+1. On the repository directory *superset_docker*, clone *Apache Superset* to the folder *repo*: `cd superset_docker && git clone https://github.com/apache/superset.git repo`
-1. If needed, edit the *superset_docker/.env* file with your prefered ports
+2. If needed, edit the *superset_docker/.env* file with your prefered ports
-2. Start the containers: `cd superset_docker && docker-compose up -d`
+3. Start the containers: `cd superset_docker && docker-compose up -d`
-3. Open *Superset* on your browser with your server address and configured port in the *.env* file.
+4. Wait some minutes, then open *Superset* on your browser with your server address and configured port in the *.env* file.
 Username and password are *admin*.
-4. Add exported tables to *Superset*.
+5. Add exported tables to *Superset*.
 The database address is *user_db* and port is *5432*.
-Note you should your the database **internal port** and not the external.
+Note you should use the database **internal port** and not the external.
 And remember to use the database **external port** when exporting using hledger2pysql

 ### Tips